rajehdidntwakeup/microservice-architecture/README.md

-# RESTful Microservice with Spring Boot, Netflix Eureka, and PostgreSQL
+# RESTful Microservice with Spring Boot, Netflix Eureka, and H2 (PostgreSQL optional)

 This project implements a RESTful web service using a microservice architecture.
 The service manages sensor data, including sensor information and measurements.
 It includes features like persistent storage, a RESTful API, Swagger UI documentation, user account management with different permissions, and a complete microservice setup with an API Gateway, Service Registry, and Config Server.